Robertorosmaninho/D-Dialect-for-MLIR/README.md

  - Translate D Dialect into Affine, Vector, GPU, etc.
  - Run tests, fix bugs, write documentation.
  - Run some benchmarks to compare the performance of D and D+MLIR optimizations.
-4. Use D (compiled into MLIR) ML Frameworks and anaylze the perfomance.
+4. Use D (compiled into MLIR) on ML Frameworks and analyze perfomance.